Wrestlingworth: Governance

 There are two tiers of local government covering Wrestlingworth, at parish and unitary authority level: Wrestlingworth and Cockayne Hatley Parish Council and Central Bedfordshire Council.
 The parish council meets at the Memorial Hall in Wrestlingworth.

 Wrestlingworth was an ancient parish in the Biggleswade hundred of Bedfordshire.

-The parish was merged with the neighbouring parish of Cockayne Hatley in 1985 to form a new civil parish called Wrestlingworth and Cockayne Hatley.
+Wrestlingworth parish was merged with the neighbouring parish of Cockayne Hatley in 1985 to form the new civil parish of Wrestlingworth and Cockayne Hatley.

 Public services

 Wrestlingworth is in the Potton Public Water Supply Zone (RW50).
 The water supplied by Anglian Water comes from groundwater boreholes and is chloraminated and classed as hard.

 The Eastern Power Area of UK Power Networks is the distribution network operator for electricity.
 There is no mains gas supply and most properties use heating oil.

 The nearest general hospitals are Bedford (Bedford Hospital NHS Trust), Lister Hospital, Stevenage (East and North Hertfordshire Teaching NHS Trust) and Addenbrooke's Hospital, Cambridge (Cambridge University Hospitals NHS Foundation Trust).
 Ambulance services are provided by the East of England Ambulance Service NHS Trust.
 Bedfordshire Fire and Rescue Service and Bedfordshire Police cover the village.

 The closest public library is at Potton.